Friday, November 15, 2024

 And, my goodness.
 Guess what?

-The dog....
+The suddenly-silent dog....
 SAT!!!!

 ...........

 The photo above is of Moutohora Island Sanctuary (commonly known as Whale Island).
 I took the photo from Ohope Beach.
 Moutohora used to be the also-ran island to see, after White Island.
-But then the volcano on Whakaari/White Island blew, responsible for injuries and tourist deaths (see Netflix documentary).
+But then the volcano on Whakaari/White Island erupted, responsible for injuries and tourist deaths (see Netflix documentary).
 It was heart-breaking.
 The island is now closed.
 The tour companies go to Moutohora instead, a beautiful trip apparently, seeing bird life, breath-taking greenery, walk tracks, and a hot water beach.
 I've never been there, even though I keep telling myself I will visit 'next time'.
 I did go previously to White Island where I had to wear a gas mask as I peered across into the mouth of the steaming volcano.
 White Island can also be seen from Ohope Beach.

 Saturday, October 5, 2024